An illiterate guide to classical music

 Most performers are especially good at one composer

 For example, a piano performer may be very good at Bach and not so good at Chopin.
 This is pretty normal: it is a matter of their taste, focus, sensibility and many other factors.
 Performers are going to have very similar properties to composers.
 You are going to have your favourite Bach piano sonatas performer (mine is Glen Gould).
 Or a favourite Bach cello sonatas performer (mine is Mischa Maisky).
 It is not rare for me to listen to the very same composition by different performers.
 It took me some time to start doing so but now I am very happy and methodical about it.
 The main reason is: performers have a huge influence on the way you are going to perceive a composition.
 And it happened to me a few times: I started liking a composition only after I ran into a version I really enjoyed.
 My best example is the overture of La gazza ladra - a very famous composition by Rossini.
 It never really impressed me, but I can still recall exactly how I felt the first time I ran into an incredible version directed by Claudio Abbado.
-An important thing to note: when it comes to orchestras, directors act as performers in a solo composition.
-This is the reason why being a director is such a big deal.
+An important thing to note: when it comes to orchestras, conductors act as performers in a solo composition.
+This is the reason why being a conductor is such a big deal.

 Because of labels, I still think about Rdio every day.
 It was very easy to browse music by companies there.
 And when it comes to classical music, this is a very relevant feature.
 I found a lot of interesting compositions or performances on Rdio because I could follow the trail of the publishing company.
 I use Apple music now and it is much harder to search this way.
 Still, this is something to take into account in my opinion.
 Good record labels work like a good newspaper.
 They have some sort of editorial line and produce very good albums.